Suga (EP): Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Suga received an average score of 77, based on nine reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.2 out of 10, based on their assessment of the critical consensus.

 Variety wrote that Megan "is mixing the cold hard steel of hip-hop power, with the teasing romanticism of mod R&B — and it looks great on her."
 The Line of Best Fit rated the set 9 out of 10 and praised the "nostalgia, melancholy and faith, counterbalancing Megan's overall ethos of optimistic self-empowerment".
 Pitchfork scored the EP 7 out of 10, with Mankaprr Conteh saying that "Megan occasionally struggles to package new truths about her social status in the whip-smart ways she did her old ones", but "at only 24 minutes long, Suga avoids the bloating that plagued Fever, and a good-not-great song like "Rich" is over too quickly to complain much".
 Conteh concluded, "Suga may not be remembered as a keystone in Megan Thee Stallion's catalog, but it's a fine portrait of an artist embracing her full self as her world changes drastically."
 Rolling Stone gave the EP 4 out of 5 stars, and stated "On Suga she sounds warm and vulnerable, unsure how to carry on without her mama to guide her, but determined to do her proud.
 And she makes herself clear: she's no one's property."
 Vulture also praised the "sex-positive bangers that tap into the same vein of Megan highlights" but wrote that "ending the project weaker than it started makes Suga feel like a half-step toward the evolution Megan had planned".

 Concluding the review for AllMusic, Fred Thomas stated that "Suga finds Megan Thee Stallion experiencing the growing pains of success.
 The songs reflect this in their lyrical content, overall shift in tonality, and even in the small steps they take towards more commercial sounds."

 In June 2020, the album was included on Billboard and Complexs lists of the best albums of 2020 "so far", ranking at number 41 on the latter list.